AztecProtocol/aztec-verifier-contracts/README.md

 A verifier for standard plonk, the version of plonk that is used to run the [Aztec Connect](https://aztec.network/connect/) rollup.

 The contracts are in the `src/standard` directory.

 ### UltraPlonk Verifier

-The UltraPlonk Verifier follows the same structure as the Standard Plonk verifier, under the `src/ultra` directory
+The UltraPlonk Verifier follows the same structure as the Standard Plonk verifier, under the `src/ultra` directory.

 ## Generating Verification Keys and Proofs